 British Values are an integral part of the RE curriculum.
 Pupils explore religious beliefs and the impact of those beliefs on followers of that religious tradition.
 They then make connections to their own life experience and understanding of the world, reflecting on their personal beliefs.
 These skills promote individual opinions, tolerance and mutual respect of the opinions and beliefs of others and an appreciation of democracy and the rule of law.

-RE is assessed against our skills ladder, with key indicator skills in each phase.
+RE is assessed against our learning ladder, with key questions in each phase.